HJPENG27/ML/README.md

 # ML

-From the projects to learn more about different kinds of ML models.
+To utilize different kinds of ML models to address the problems in the projects.